 The question that was asked was derived from the x-ray shown.
 The young mother is a very articulate, educated women who is very protective of her child.
 The mother was very much against x-rays, but when explained that we would be unable to do a filling on a permanent tooth without x-rays, she relented, ONE x-ray only.

-The mother than asked what could she do differently to prevent these holes.
-We discussed sugary, junk foods, we discussed snacking in-between meals.
-We discussed brushing, flossing and fluoride.
+The mother then asked what could she do differently to prevent these holes.
+We discussed sugary, junk foods, and we discussed snacking in-between meals.
+We discussed brushing, flossing, and fluoride.
 I went on to inform her why we were big fans of fluoride.

 I think what mom was asking for was a fluoride alternative.
 When she asked the question, I didn’t have an answer.
 While at Yankee Dental 2014, I heard from numerous sources on the benefits of xylitol, press here to see how it works.
 I love it – we now have something else that we can add in our arsenal to fight tooth decay.